qpakzk/Programming1/README.md

-# Programming1
+# Programming1 and Practice
-(Fall 2017) 《Programming1》 Materials in School of Computer Science &amp; Engineering, Soongsil University
+A project for Programming1 and Practice, Computer Science &amp; Engineering, Soongsil University